John Kendrick (American sea captain): Columbia Expedition

-The command of the larger Columbia was given to Captain Kendrick, then 47 years old, and 32-year-old one-eyed Robert Gray was given Washington.
+In 1787, command of the larger Columbia was given to Captain Kendrick, then 47 years old, and 32-year-old one-eyed Robert Gray was given Washington.
 Overall command of expedition was given to Kendrick.
 The combined crews of the two ships numbered about 40 men, most hailing from Cape Cod, Boston, Rhode Island, and the North Shore of Massachusetts.
 Many were veterans of the Revolutionary War.

 The first officer of the Columbia was Simeon Woodruff, the oldest man on the voyage.
 Woodruff had sailed as a gunner's mate with James Cook aboard the consort ship on his famous third voyage around the world.
 As such, Woodruff had already been to the Pacific Northwest, Hawaii, and China.